 How to get into medical school with a low GPA: After third year/applying to med school during this cycle

 You’re applying to medical school this summer/fall, depending on whether you are in the US or Canada, and your GPA is 3.5.
 You must prepare yourself to put in a lot of applications to a lot of schools.
 And make sure that you have fantastic applications so you are not giving the heartless admissions committees any more reason to reject you.
-Click here to schedule your free initial consultation today to find out how we can help you make your application stand out.
+Click to schedule your free initial consultation today to find out how we can help you make your application stand out.

-If you choose extra courses, consider turning this into a Minor specialization or – even better – a second Major.
+If you choose to do extra courses, consider turning this into a Minor specialization or – even better – a second Major.
 You must get all As.
 Otherwise, it’s barely worth it.
-Ensure the school knows your plan to defer graduation until the next year and discuss with an academic counsellor so you don’t make any fatal errors with your course selection.
+Ensure the school knows your plan to defer graduation until the next year, and discuss your options with an academic counsellor so you don’t make any fatal errors with your course selection.

 How to get into medical school with a low GPA: After a completed undergraduate degree/applying to med school during this cycle

 These back-up plans don’t take away from the fact that you need to also ace your final year.
 If you have a 3.6 GPA in your first three years and your fourth year is awesome, you have a much better chance of sneaking in with an offer after 4th year than if you just keep humming along getting the same grades as before.
 Many medical schools pay attention to progress and GPA increase over the years, so make sure to demonstrate improvements in your transcript.
 Take our study advice above.
 Again, you'll have to make sure that your application is outstanding.
 Consider scheduling a session with an academic advisor or a medical school advisor to make your application as strong as it can be.